omelentjeff/chatter/README.md

 ## Demo
 You can create a couple of accounts and try the chat features yourself (use incognito mode or 2 different browsers to login with multiple users) or search for 'otto' and send me a message!
+At the moment the app only matches username search to exact matches, so keep in mind that it is case-sensitive and doesn't auto-fill suggestions.

 ## Key Features
 - Strong user authentication and authorization